adamtorres/importing-tutorial/readme.md

 # Importing builtins

-A "builtin" is just some code that is included with python by default - it is "built in".
-There's actually a builtins.py in python.
+A "builtin" is just some code that is included with Python by default - it is "built in".
+There's actually a builtins.py in Python.
 To see a list of the available modules you can import without having to pip install anything, use the help function mentioned earlier.

 ```
 >>> help('modules')